The Best Cars to Tow Behind an RV in 2026

 Best for: Diesel pickup owners

-The flat-towing process detailed in the owner’s manual is pretty concise, especially compared to the Sonic.
-You put the transfer case in Neutral and select the ACC position on the ignition and off you go.
+The flat-towing procedure in the owner's manual is refreshingly simple, especially when compared to the Sonic's multi-fuse routine.
+Place the transfer case in Neutral, set the ignition to the ACC position, and you're ready to roll.

 Related Topics